 using UnityEngine; using NodeCanvas.Framework; public class WaitAction : ActionTask { public BBParameter<float> timeToWait; protected override void OnUpdate(){ if (elapsedTime > timeToWait.value) EndAction(true); } } |

-Remember that you also have access to the Blackboard directly, through the inherited .blackboard property if you so require to read/write manualy to it’s variables.
+Remember that even though you also have access to the Blackboard directly through the inherited .blackboard property if you so require to read/write manually to its variables, it is highly recommended to use BBParameters instead.